AkumaVenom/PokemonSpirit3D/README.txt

 Catch Pokemon, Level them up and have real time battles in a high quality 3D open world.
 -----------------------------------
 AkumaVenom's current task:
--500 team/box pokemon slots coded in multiple blueprints.
+-500 team/box pokemon slots being coded in multiple blueprints.
 -----------------------------------
 To Do List:
 -the rest of Kanto & Johto need to be built fully.